TutkuOzbakir/Instagram-Clone/README.md

 # Instagram-Clone
-Android application developed to learn Firebase concepts
+Android application that allows users to share posts

 For authentication ► Firebase Authentication
 For image storage ► Firebase Storage